-Excellence • The organisation proactively looks outward when planning emergency response to identify and use good practice in a spirit of continuous improvement.
-Culture Culture of striving for continual improvement in response to all emergencies. • Emergency response arrangements are in place and reflect good practice from both within and outside the rail industry.
-Lessons from published reports are included in procedure reviews and incorporated into revised emergency procedures. • Information sharing is fully collaborative both with direct collaborating organisations and others with relevant information and / or experience. • The organisation actively seeks to find and share more effective ways of dealing with emergencies.
-Predictable • Emergency responses are developed and reviewed in response to developing risks and emergency scenarios.
-Culture Culture of making the best possible • Feedback from exercise 'wash-ups' is taken into account when procedures response if an emergency occurs. are reviewed to make sure emergency responses remain up to date and effective.
-The full suite of emergency arrangements have been assessed so that appropriate risk reduction strategies are evident should they be realised.
-Feedback from exercise 'wash-ups' is taken into account when procedures are reviewed to make sure emergency responses remain up to date and effective. responses remain up to date and effective. • Changes to the emergency response procedures are based on evidence from experience and demonstrably lead to improvements.
-Collaborative organisations are fully involved in wash-up sessions including reviews of procedures.
+The organisation proactively looks outward when planning emergency response to identify and use good practice in a spirit of continuous improvement.

+- Emergency response arrangements are in place and reflect good practice from both within and outside the rail industry. - Lessons from published reports are included in procedure reviews and incorporated into revised emergency procedures. - The organisation actively seeks to find and share more effective ways of dealing with emergencies. - Emergency responses are developed and reviewed in response to developing risks and emergency scenarios. - Feedback from exercise 'wash-ups' is taken into account when procedures are reviewed to make sure emergency responses remain up to date and effective. - The full suite of emergency arrangements have been assessed so that appropriate risk reduction strategies are evident should they be realised.
+Feedback from exercise 'wash-ups' is taken into account when procedures are reviewed to make sure emergency responses remain up to date and effective.